wtdcode/mdbx-py/README.md

 pip install mdbx
 ```

 Contributions and feedbacks are highly welcome.
+I'm developing a few more pythonic features and adding support for cursors iterating dupsort databases.